topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 56AF: E6 03           AND     $03                 ; Limit to verbs 1-4
 56B1: C2 B6 56        JP      NZ,$56B6            ; {} Are we in 1, 2, or 3?
 Yes, keep it
 56B4: 3E 04           LD      A,$04               ; We rolled around.
 0 becomes 4.
+CNAL2: ; This is the label from the actual 8080 source code (see Code1)
 56B6: 77              LD      (HL),A              ; New verb number
 56B7: 23              INC     HL                  ; Point to list length
 56B8: 7E              LD      A,(HL)              ; Get the length